 This is the season to breed the cows for next fall calving.
-If the money to buy a good bull is a hindering factor in the case, i will pay to sell enough cows to pay for a good bull.
-Some of the breed associations in this state, realizing the need of better bulls. have offered to give any farmer a registered bull calf for the beef who can sell good young bulls at reasonable prices.
+If the money to buy a good bull is a without delay in the spring, hindering factor in the case, it using early varieties, and will pay to sell enough cows to realizing the need of better bulls. have offered to give any farmer or more breedings of burebred dairy cattle in South Carolina who can sell good young bulls at reasonable prices.